 The Move also has Automatic Trueplay, which will automatically optimize its sound for the space around it β but only when it's on Wi-Fi.

-The flagship Play:5 is a highly-evolved version of Sonos' first ever speaker.
+The flagship bookshelf speaker, one of the latest Sonos speakers, is actually a highly-evolved version of Sonos' first ever speaker.
 It boasts six Class-D digital amplifiers, six dedicated speaker drivers, three tweeters and three mid-woofers.

-The Play:5 has a line-in on the back for CD players, turntables and the like, and also offers up a pair of Ethernet ports so it can act as a handy switch or extender for your wired devices.
-It can sit in either portrait or landscape too, and comes in a choice of black or white.
+The Five replaces the second-gen Play:5 and, like its predecessor, has a line-in on the back for CD players, turntables and the like, and also offers up a pair of Ethernet ports so it can act as a handy switch or extender for your wired devices.
+It can sit in either portrait or landscape too, and comes in a choice of all black or all white.

-Compared to the One and One SL, the Play:5 offers a much fuller sound, with an improved mid-range especially β something that feels rather hollowed out on the other two.
+Compared to the One and One SL, the Five offers a much fuller sound, with an improved mid-range especially β something that feels rather hollowed out on the other two.

-The newest and most compact member of the Sonos gang, the Sonos Beam can, of course, be used as a regular Sonos speaker but really it's designed to beef-up your TV's audio β it connects via HDMI ARC.
-It's also Sonos' second speaker to pack in Alexa.
+The most compact member of the Sonos gang, the Sonos Beam can, of course, be used as a regular Sonos speaker but really it's designed to beef-up your TV's audio β it connects via HDMI ARC.

 It boasts a single tweeter in the middle and three passive radiators, as well as four full-range woofers.
 Thereβs also a five-mic array for voice control, which makes it easy for Alexa or the Google Assistant to hear you from a distance over whatever is being played through the speaker.
 AirPlay 2 is also on board.